 Answer: I like listening to the tune of the guitar the most primarily because this versatile musical instrument is able to play any kind of my favourite songs at very ease.
-Besides, listening to the guitar helps me to get in the positive frame of mind when I feel little “depressed”.
+Besides, listening to the guitar helps me to get in a positive frame of mind when I feel a little “depressed”.

 Q. Have you ever learned to play a musical instrument?
 [Which one?]

 Answer: I learned to play the guitar as a high school student almost 10 years ago, and I became reasonably good at playing it.
 I even played this great musical instrument in subsequent years at some parties with my friends.
-But, as I got older and became busy with other priorities of life, I now pay it only once in a blue moon.
+But, as I got older and became busy with other priorities in life, I now pay it only once in a blue moon.